SaidAlvarado/LH2-3D-accuracy-experiment/README.md

 ```

 there are 2 datasets available
-- `dataset_experimental/data_all.csv`  It uses every single data point captured in the 3D printer eperiment.
+- `data_all.csv`  It uses every single data point captured in the 3D printer eperiment.
-- `dataset_experimental/data_1point.csv`  It has only 1 data point per grid position.
+- `data_1point.csv`  It has only 1 data point per grid position.

 ### Run the code